jakery/Documentation/docs/AccessingDatasource.rst

         public override void PopulateModel()
         {
-            var ds = Datasource as IMyComponent;
+            // Only properties defined in IModelBase are accessible in the Datasource variable. var ds = Datasource as IMyComponent;
-            //ds.Heading, ds.Subtitle, and ds.Image are now accessible.
+            // All Datasource properties plus ds.Heading, ds.Subtitle, and ds.Image are now accessible.
         }
     }